Skip to main content

 • Data tab example:

-1. Select the desired action from the dropdown:
+1. Select the desired action from the dropdown to run the action

 info